paulelliott/fabrication-site/source/index.markdown

 You can define a schematic for generating objects by defining Fabricators as `spec/fabricators/**/*fabricator.rb`.

-They are loaded automatically so as long as they are in the right place you are good to go.
+Fabricators are loaded automatically - so as long as they're in the right place, you're good to go.

 So let's say you have a `Person` model with the usual fields and some associations: